 Broadband and mobile communications have become two major issues in the telecommunications community.
-The standardization of ATM, meant to be the technology for the future Broadband Integrated Services Digital Network (B-ISDN), and the widespread commercial success of wireless standards such as GSM and DECT have both raised the interest in a technology allowing a wireless (indoor) access to the highcapacity integrated-services wired networks already deployed.
+The standardization of ATM, meant to be the technology for the future Broadband Integrated Services Digital Network (B-ISDN), and the widespread commercial success of wireless standards such as GSM and DECT have both raised the interest in a technology allowing a wireless (indoor) access to the high-capacity integrated-services wired networks already deployed.

 The system we are considering in this paper has the following characteristics.
 Consider a cell in an ATM network with a diameter of the order of 100m, consisting of a BS serving a finite set of MSs by means of a shared radio channel.
 The number of MSs is variable, as new MSs may enter the cell and others may leave it.
-The BS is connected to an ATM switch that supports mobility, realizing access to the wired ATM network.
-ATM PDUs arriving in the BS with destination on an MS are broadcasted downlink.
+The BS is connected to an ATM switch which supports mobility, realizing access to the wired ATM network.
+ATM PDUs arriving in the BS with destination an MS are broadcasted downlink.
 ATM PDUs originating from an MS share the uplink radio channel using a well defined access protocol.
-The net bit rate of the uplink and downlink channels is of the order of 25 Mbit/s (a gross rate of 50 Mbit/s).
+The netto bit rate of the uplink and downlink channels is of the order of 25 Mbit/s (a gross rate of 50 Mbit/s).
 The access technique is Time Division Multiplexing Access (TDMA) and Frequency Division Duplex (FDD).
 The BS attributes to each MS a MAC address consisting of 2 bytes.
 In addition, the BS maintains for each MS a table containing connection related information: type of service category, traffic contract parameters, etc.

-The wireless MAC protocol considered in this paper was introduced in [7].
+The wireless MAC protocol considered in this paper was introduced in [5].
 A key element of the proposed MAC protocol is the Identifier Splitting Algorithm with Polling, the contention resolution mechanism used to let an MS inform the BS about its bandwidth needs when no piggybacking is possible.
-The corresponding delay bounds and throughput results for ATM PDUs that have to rely on this scheme have been derived analytically in [6].
-In this paper we extend this analysis by considering traffic that is offered by higher layer protocols as packets, consisting of a number of back-to-back ATM PDUs.
+We define an analytical model which allows the computation of the corresponding delay bounds and throughput results for ATM PDUs which have to rely on this scheme using the results obtained in [4].
+In addition we consider traffic generated by higher layers in the MS and propose an analytical model to compute the packet access delay caused by the proposed MAC protocol.
 We investigate the influence of the traffic characteristics on the efficiency of the protocol and on the delay of upstream packets.

 Section 2 introduces the MAC protocol together with the Identifier Splitting Algorithm with Polling.
-Section 3 proposes a queueing model to derive the performance measures of interest.
-This model is used in Section 4 to illustrate the influence of the parameters of the packet arrival process on the performance of the protocol.
-Conclusions are drawn in Section 5.
+In Section 3, the performance critical part of the protocol, namely the ISA scheme with Polling is evaluated and the impact of system parameters on the delay and the throughput are investigated.
+Section 4 proposes a queueing model to derive packet level performance measures.
+In particular, the analytical model leads to an assessment, using the results of Section 3, of the delay a packet of a higher layer experiences due to the access protocol.
+Also the efficiency to the protocol is evaluated.
+This model is used in Section 5 to illustrate the influence of the parameters of the packet arrival process on the performance of the protocol.
+Conclusions are drawn in Section 6.